pdtxie/pdtxie/README.md

 ### hi!

-I'm a freshman from New Zealand @ Berkeley, studying computer science & applied maths. [`Visit my website`](https://tim-xie.com/about) to learn more about me!
+I'm a freshman @ Berkeley from New Zealand, studying computer science & applied maths. [`Visit my website`](https://tim-xie.com/about) to learn more about me!